gyyu/gyyu.github.io/_pages/about.md

 I am a software engineer at Riot Games, and have been there since January 2020.
-I studied computer science with a minor in mathematical sciences at Carnegie Mellon University, and graduated Fall 2019.
+I studied computer science with a minor in mathematical sciences at Carnegie Mellon University, and graduated December 2019.
 Hopefully out to do good in this world.

 ### Why does this place exist?